Aliases for APOB Gene

 GeneCards Summary for APOB Gene

 APOB (Apolipoprotein B) is a Protein Coding gene.
-Diseases associated with APOB include hypobetalipoproteinemia and defective apolipoprotein b-100.
+Diseases associated with APOB include hypobetalipoproteinemia and hypercholesterolemia, due to ligand-defective apo b.
 Among its related pathways are Signaling by GPCR and Disease.
 GO annotations related to this gene include protein heterodimerization activity and enzyme binding.

 UniProtKB/Swiss-Prot for APOB Gene